 We are no longer updating this page and it is not optimised for mobile devices.

 Peter Broelman is a freelance cartoonist based in Adelaide whose work is syndicated nationally.
+He has won two Stanley awards and was awarded a prestigious Gold Stanley award in 2005.

 Warren Brown is the editorial cartoonist for the Daily Telegraph.
 He has previously won a Stanley award for the best editorial cartoonist.